strubelab/multiprot/README.md

 This is an early version which only offers support for models where the linker segments are located on a single chain.

-INSTRUCTIONS FOR THE PACKAGE TO USE IN THE COMMAND LINE

-Go to the package directory and run the `multiprot.py` module with the required arguments.
-To see a full list of arguments run `python multiprot.py -h`.
-Here you can find a few examples, where all the file names are relative to the `multiprot/multiprot` package folder:

 ## multiprot installation

 ### Install Ranch helper application